 Personally I think the rechargeable option is the best in my case.
-I have purchased the tiny LiPol cell used in hearing assistant devices and bunch of TP4054 charging ICs.
+I have purchased the tiny lithium cell used in hearing assistant devices and a bunch of TP4054 charging ICs.
 They are tiny and should perfectly fit the small PCB.

-Another important thing for battery-powered device is measurement of the battery level.
+Another important thing for the battery-powered device is a measurement of the battery level.
 Fortunately, there’s not much to invent here - the nice discussion on the StackOverflow gives a circuitry for that.
-Simple voltage divider is connected to the ADC input and MOSFET enables/disables it to prevent power loss while voltage is not measured.
+The simple voltage divider is connected to the ADC input and MOSFET enables/disables it to prevent power loss while voltage is not measured.